highfidelity/hifi-content/usefulUtilities/statusIndicator/README.md

 # Status Indicator
 Let other people know your status!

-This feature consists of a High Fidelity Interfaceclient script and a backend Node.js Web application.
+This feature consists of a High Fidelity Interface client script and a backend Node.js Web application.

-The client script creates a clickable button in upper right hand corner of your screen to set your status to "available" or "busy".
+The client script creates a clickable button in the upper right-hand corner of your screen to set your status to "available" or "busy".
 The button only appears in Desktop mode.

 ## "Directory Board" Setup
 A Web app and database tracks individuals' statuses.
 Using an in-world Web entity, you can display everyone's status in a table by setting the URL of the Web entity to: